2026 Canada Job Market Trends for Legal Jobs

 2026 Market trends for legal jobs

-Legal operations and workflow (40 per cent)
+3. Legal operations and efficiency

 In addition to technical skills needed in the era of AI in the workplace, employers are also looking for soft skills when it comes to hiring for legal jobs.
 60 per cent of legal team leaders surveyed in the Demand for Skilled Talent Report, say critical thinking and problem solving is the top soft skill to complement AI, with 57 per cent citing adaptability and continuous learning as the top soft skill.
-Other soft skills leaders noted to compliment AI were:
+Other soft skills leaders noted to complement AI include:

 Creativity and innovation (57 per cent)